Trisha on the Rocks

 Trisha On The Rocks is a 2024 Gujarati romantic comedy drama film, directed and written by Krishnadev Yagnik.
 It stars Janki Bodiwala, Ravi Gohil, and Hiten Kumar.
 The film is produced by Kalpesh K Soni and Krunal Soni and it was distributed by Panorama Studios.

 Plot

 One night, Trisha (Janki Bodiwala) meets Vishal (Ravi Gohil) at a party.
 They come from different backgrounds and have different lifestyles.
 Vishal is a careless guy and Trisha is a fun-loving girl.
 Their meeting leads to super fun chaos with the cutest romance in their lives.
-They have one night stand and Trisha gets pregnant.
+They have a one-night stand and Trisha becomes pregnant.
 Her father is angry at first but becomes happy to be a grandfather but she refuses to marry Vishal.
 But Vishal wants to marry her.